Not having the right people in place with the skills you need to compete, innovate or grow can seriously hamper an organisation’s future.

 So how can both Team and Safety & Risk Management culture break down and harm your organization?

-Employee Unrest – caused by either the perception of unfair treatment or concern over the direction of the organization.
+Caused by either the perception of unfair treatment or concern over the direction of the organization.
 Impact: higher employee turnover, decreased morale, decreased productivity, and a drag on overall growth.

-Lack of Leadership – most organizational failures relate back to a breakdown in leadership.
+Most organizational failures relate back to a breakdown in leadership.
 This is never more apparent than cultural failures.
 Leadership needs to buy in and practice what they preach in both of these areas.
 ‘Do as I say and not as I do’ is a recipe for disaster here.

-Uncontrollable Circumstances – these can run the gamut from catastrophic weather to economic crisis.
+These can run the gamut from catastrophic weather to economic crisis.
 In these situations, a strong culture can save the organization.
 However, it is exceedingly rare that a lackluster culture is improved by an external crisis.
 Typically, even average organizational cultures fail during chaotic circumstances.

 Hackers can gain access to your network and data several different ways.
 One of the most frequently exploited channels is your employees’ behavior.
 From opening suspicious emails to voluntary sending log-in credentials or financial information, your staff is on the front line of combatting intrusion or possibly opening the door, so a hacker can waltz right on in.
 The key here is training and awareness because the causes mostly relate back to improperly followed procedures.